This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-There are perks though – sometimes, the dive centre will cover your living expenses, and you’ll get discounts on dive gear, meet people with similar interests, and get to travel.
-There is a possibility of earning more if you choose to work as a DM on a cruise ship or liveaboard, or freelance your diving skills for research projects or other underwater work.
+There are perks though – sometimes, the dive center will cover your living expenses, and you’ll get discounts on dive gear at the dive shop, meet people with similar interests, and get to travel.
+There is a possibility of earning more if you choose to work as a DM on a cruise ship, liveaboard or freelance your diving skills for research projects or other underwater work.

 What advice would you give to someone who is interested in becoming a Divemaster?